-The comprehensive list of State Course Codes is located in Appendix V and reported in:

-Course Catalog File (D)

-Element D08 - State Course Code

-Student Grade History File (H)

-Element H15 - State Course Code

-Non-Traditional Student Credit Attempt File (T)

-Element T11 - State Course Code
+File Element Course Catalog (D) Element D08 - State Course Code Student Grade History File (H) Element H15 - State Course Code Non-Traditional Student Credit Attempt (T) Element T11 - State Course Code

-Appendix V codes are based on the School Courses for the Exchange of Data (SCED), a common classification system for prior-to-secondary and secondary school courses.
+The comprehensive list of State Course Codes is located in Appendix V. The codes are based on the School Courses for the Exchange of Data (SCED), a common classification system for prior-to-secondary and secondary school courses.
 The SCED is updated and maintained by the National Forum on Education Statistics (Forum) Working Group; which is comprised of state education agency (SEA) and local education agency (LEA) representatives.